SeanJA/cacheable-trait/README.md

 ```

 ##### Configure TTL (per class)
-Add a protected method called `getTTL` to your class that returns a date interval
+Add a protected method called `getTTL` to your class that returns a custom date interval based on the input
 ```php
     protected function getTTL(string $method, array $args): DateInterval {